skx/templer/README.md

 * Templer::Plugin::Markdown
    * Allows input files to be written in Markdown.
+* Templer::Plugin::Perl
+   * Allows dynamic Perl to be included in your input pages.
 * Templer::Plugin::Textile
    * Allows input files to be written in Textile.